gsaldutti/gsaldutti/README.md

  Senior Business Analyst with 20+ years of experience in the financial services industry.
 Combine strong business and technical acumen to help firms raise efficiency, reduce costs, and harness new applications.

+Prior experience as a proprietary trader in fixed income, foreign exchange, repo, equity, and debt syndicate underwriting and derivatives.
+Draw on strong front-office background to bridge the gap between trading desks and technology groups, ensuring technical solutions advance business goals.

 Rutgers University’s 24-week FinTech Bootcamp program focused on financial programming, machine learning applications, and blockchain and cryptocurrency.
 (May 2022)